kyRobot/cv/kyle-cv-markdown.md

 * Presented at UK customer &amp; partner conference
 * Early promotion from Graduate Scheme
 * Owned SDK plugin for IBM Liberty on CICS
-* Introduced new feature-rich Manifest Editor which was later adopted as the default editor by the wider IBM zOS-Eclipse tools ecosystem.
+* Introduced new feature-rich Manifest Editor which was later adopted as the default editor by the wider IBM zOS-Eclipse tools ecosystem

 CICS Explorer is a desktop Eclipse-based management console for the Mainframe application server CICS.
 Developer responsibilities included supporting released product versions, new feature design and implementation.
-Working in Java 7 to Scrum Agile in 4 week sprints I was focused primarily on improvements to existing features and filling capability gaps to the sunset legacy web console.
-Development required UI design &amp; working with mainframe xml based web services.
+Developing in Java 7 in a Scrum Agile team I was primarily focused on adding improvements to existing features and filling capability gaps to a similar legacy web console.
+Development required UI design &amp; working with mainframe XML based web services.
 Also became owner of the SDK plugin for deploying web applications to CICS.

 ### Graduate Software Engineer, CICS Explorer, IBM CICS
 ##### 2012-09-06 - 2013-10-06